On the Morrison-Kawamata dream space and its applications: Applications of MKD fiber spaces

 Finally, since $\mathcal Y_s$ for any $s \in T$ is a rationally connected variety with klt singularities, we have

 Moreover, for each $X \in \mathcal S_n$, there exists some $t \in T$ such that $X$ and $\mathcal Y_t$ are isomorphic in codimension $1$.
-Hence, $X$ can be obtained from $\mathcal Y_t$ by running an MMP with respect to some effective divisor (for instance, one may take the effective divisor to be the strict transform of an ample divisor on $X$).
+Hence, $X$ can be obtained from $\mathcal Y_t$ by running an MMP with respect to some movable divisor.
 Therefore, all the assumptions of Theorem~\ref{thm: bir to bdd} are fulfilled.
 The desired result then follows from Theorem~\ref{thm: bir to bdd} by Noetherian induction. \end{proof}